sachinh19/job-search-portal-react-redux-client/README.md

 This repository contains the source code for a project which is a requirement in the course CS5610 - Web development.

+The Java middle tier for this project is stored [here](https://github.com/sachinh19/webdev-cs5610-project-team-2070-backend)

 ### Project Team : 2070

 #### Team Members: